AK-Homberger/NMEA0183-WiFi-Multiplexer/README.md

 Main purpose is to provide GPS and AIS information wirelessly to a tablet/smartphone for navigation.
 Works with Navionics app (configure UDP connection with Host: x.y.z.255 and Port: 4444).

 There is also a software version that is parsing the messages and can suppress certain messages.
-But the code is currently not tested due to missing hardware to test.
 This version needs this additional NMEA0183 libray: https://github.com/ttlappalainen/NMEA0183

 ![Schematics](https://github.com/AK-Homberger/NMEA0183-WiFi-Multiplexer/blob/main/NMEA0183-WiFi-Multiplexer.png)